LukasMarx/ai-food-blog/src/content/posts/Guacamole.md

 recipeYield: "4"
 calories: 250
 recipeCuisine: "Mexican"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Cut the avocados in half and remove the pit.
 Scoop out the flesh and place it in a mixing bowl.", "Finely chop the red onion, tomato and jalapeño and add it to the mixing bowl.", "Squeeze the juice of one lime into the bowl and add half a teaspoon of salt.", "Use a fork to mash the ingredients together until you reach your desired consistency.
 Some people like it smooth, while others like it chunky.
-Taste and adjust the seasoning as needed.", "Serve the guacamole immediately or cover it with plastic wrap and refrigerate until ready to serve."
+Taste and adjust the seasoning as needed.", "Serve the guacamole immediately or cover it with plastic wrap and refrigerate until ready to serve.", ]
-]
 ---

 If you're looking for an easy and healthy snack that's bursting with flavor, look no further than guacamole!
 This delicious dip is perfect for any occasion, whether you're hosting a party or just looking for a quick and easy snack.
 Plus, it's packed with healthy fats and nutrients, making it a great choice for anyone looking to eat a little healthier.